aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 fields](#Ch04.02) with `PRODUCT_CODE=="710"` classified as 1 and the rest of the country as 0.
 Processed with `egvtools::distance2egv()`.
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardized by subtracting arithmetic mean and dividing by the root mean squared error.

 ``` r